 It’s truly a magical moment and it feels wholly earned from Mendes and company.
 The story is a beautiful journey of two isolated characters that find each other and fully accept who they are without judgment.

 Hilary sees herself as seemingly past her prime as she struggling with mental health and Stephen feels judged because of his race in a particularly bigoted time in the U.K.’s past.
-Mendes wrote the script and every moment feels carefully constructed and meaningful, due in large part to Colman and Ward’s commanding screen presence.
+Mendes wrote the script and every moment feels earned, due in large part to Colman and Ward’s commanding screen presence.

-If there was one clip to highlight Colman as the rightful winner, it would be the wine-in-hand manic monologue where Hilary regales Stephen with painful stories from her youth.
-Colman, with tears streaming, bounces around the room and deliveries her words in rapid-fire madness.
+Colman, with tears streaming, bounces around the room while delivering her words in rapid-fire madness.
 She often laughs off the trauma while still visibly disturbed and furious at the atrocities committed by her parents.

 The film ends with Stephen heading into an uncertain future and Hilary seemingly in a better place because of her relationship with Stephen (and the removal of Mr. Ellis from the theater).
-Both Hilary and Stephen are scarred from their experiences in life, but they leave things in a good place and they’re grateful for the relationship that they shared and how they bettered the lives of the other in the process.
+Both Hilary and Stephen are scarred from life, but they’re grateful for the positive things that came from their relationship brighter days ahead.

 The film is refreshingly earnest, human, and optimistic despite the exploration of so much pain and cruelty in the world.
-Mendes has achieved something that will stand the test of time, whether or not the film brings him a second Best Picture statue… though it probably should.
+Mendes has achieved something that will stand the test of time, whether or not the film brings him a second Best Picture statue.